eclipsesource/jsonforms-swagger/README.md

 Given a RESTful service defined with the OpenAPI Specification, this project uses JSONForms for automatically building web forms capable of interacting with that service.

+## Demo

+Watch jsonforms-swagger in action on the [demo page](http://jsonforms-swagger.herokuapp.com/).

 ## Prerequisites

 This is an Angular 2 application, so it requires Node.js and npm.